whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/00-getting-started/00-00-co-lab-syllabus.md

 - Apply foundational project management strategies such as scheduling, role definition, and progress tracking in team-based work;
 - Use creative problem-solving strategies to develop and present collaborative outcomes in response to shared goals;
-- Reflect on collaborative experiences to understand how professional contexts begin to shape their evolving creative identity and practice. svgfgfgf
+- Reflect on collaborative experiences to understand how professional contexts begin to shape their evolving creative identity and practice.

 ## Course Organization / Method of Instruction

 - This course has 4.5 hours of regularly scheduled instructional time.
 In addition to the regularly scheduled instructional time, you’ll need to plan on 4.5 hours of preparation and homework time for each of your classes.
 - This course is a combination of studio work as well as lecture, group dialogue, critiques etc.
 - Projects will sometimes have in-progress reviews in addition to critiques when the projects are finished.
 The instructor as well as students participate in the critiques and is part of the studio learning experience and a big part of the course.
-- Students must avoid behavior that disrupts the learning process, or that otherwise may be offensive to classmates, or that is disrespectful to the instructor.
+- Students must avoid behavior that disrupts the learning process.

 ## Course Schedule & Requirements\*